Rescue Logo Design Explained

 When you are designing search and rescue logos, you want to keep the look simple and clean.
 Anything overly complex and colorful will look unnecessarily decorative.
 Stick to one or two colors and opt for those regularly associated with rescue teams.

 You probably will not have a lot of text in your police or fire department logo, but the letters that you do use will need to appear in carefully chosen typography.
-A fancy script or modern font is unsuited to security or fire department logo design.
+A fancy script or modern font is unsuited to security or fire company logos.
 Your typography should be crisp, clean, and efficient.

 You can choose either serif or sans serif typography for this type of logo with equal success.
 While a neat sans serif provides a feeling of stability, a traditional serif offers a sense of respectability.
 Both will probably work for your purposes with this type of logo.
 If you already have certain typography in use on emergency response vehicles or building signage, choose something similar, if not identical.
 This will make your first responder logo more recognizable.